exceptionless/Website/content/docs/clients/dotnet/console-apps-example.md

 order: 4
 ---

-Console Apps in .NET have a unique requirement when it comes to Exceptionless compared to other applications.
-Because a console application is designed to exit upon code execution and because Exceptionless is designed to process events asynchronously via a queue, an event sent through a console app to Exceptionless won't process unless you take one of two specific steps.
+Exceptionless runs in all types of .NET aplications.
+Let's take a look at how to get started with Exceptionless in a console application.
+First, we'll some configuration out of the way.

-First, let's get some configuration out of the way.
 To use Exceptionless, add the Exceptionless namespace like this: `using Exceptionless;`

 Once you've done that, be sure to define the Exceptionless client: